PunchThrough/bean-docs/src/help/troubleshooting.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/I_4s842e7MU" frameborder="0" allowfullscreen></iframe>

-## Windows 10

-Punch Through doesn't officially support Windows 10.
-The Windows Bluetooth Low Energy API is very limiting.
-There have been connectivity issues reported, where the Bean can't connect to the Bean Loader.
-If you are having connectivity issues, you may need to downgrade to Windows 8.1.

 ## Check Arduino IDE's Version

 If you're using Bean Loader on your desktop, make sure you're running on [Arduino 1.6.5](https://www.arduino.cc/en/Main/OldSoftwareReleases#previous) of the Arduino IDE.
 After you update Arduino IDE, you will need to re-associate Bean Loader.